BetterBetting (BETR) Market Cap Reaches $232.69 Million

-BetterBetting (CURRENCY:BETR) traded up 11,349% against the US dollar during the one day period ending at 15:00 PM Eastern on September 11th.
-Over the last week, BetterBetting has traded up 43,024.5% against the US dollar.
-One BetterBetting coin can now be bought for about $0.82 or 0.00001373 BTC on popular exchanges.
+BetterBetting (CURRENCY:BETR) traded up 11,349% against the dollar during the 24 hour period ending at 8:00 AM Eastern on September 14th.
+During the last week, BetterBetting has traded up 43,024.5% against the dollar.
+One BetterBetting coin can now be bought for approximately $0.82 or 0.00001373 BTC on major cryptocurrency exchanges.
 BetterBetting has a market capitalization of $232.69 million and $333,228.00 worth of BetterBetting was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.